l0wc0ster/blog/acl_ad_cd.md

 A few words about searching for insecure ACLs in Active Directory:

 I recently ran into a problem collecting a rather important attribute **ActiveDirectoryRights: Self**.
 The fact is that when collecting an AD dump, for example through BloodHound Collector, this attribute is not taken when building object links.
-However, his abuse will help the user add himself to the appropriate group to which the user's SecurityIdentifier is assigned.
+However, it's abuse will help the user add himself to the appropriate group to which the user's SecurityIdentifier is assigned.
 More details are described [here](https://zflemingg1.gitbook.io/undergrad-tutorials/active-directory-acl-abuse/self).

 ```
 ObjectDN               : CN=ServiceMgmt,CN=Users,DC=domain,DC=ru